manureno/terraform-cheat-sheet/terraform.md

     variables.tf   -> declare variables required in the project main.tf        -> resource description
     outputs.tf     -> variables available as output
 ```
+Note about Modules
+A _Nested Module_ is a reference to another module from the current module, it can be of two types
+* _Child Module_ if it is located externally
+* _Sub Module_ if it is embedded in the current workspace

 ### Pass Variables to Terraform
 * Pass a variable from command line